pupilfirst/wd201-scripts/working-with-npm/nodejs-fs-module/README.md

 There is no need to install it separately.
 Being part of the Node.js core, it can be used by simply importing it using the `require` statement.

 Let us open the file we created previously for our first node.js application.
-Let us start afresh by clearing the contents of the file.
-Enter the following on the first line of the file to include `fs` for usage in our file.
+Clear the contents of the file.
+Enter the following code on the first line of the file to include the `fs` module.

 ```js
 const fs = require("fs");